MarkElliott0/MarkElliott0/README.md

 ### Hi there 👋

-🔭 I’m currently working on Python and R scripts for data science projects 🌱 I’m currently learning Python and machine learning
+🔭 I’m currently working on Python scripts for data science projects 🌱 I’m currently learning Python and machine learning
 🤔 I’m looking for help with Python
 💬 Ask me about local authority data sets